 Adobe’s Creative Cloud is the frontrunner to digital art when it comes to serving creators.
 The wide selection of software and various applications of each software allow the platform to support any creator in any industry.
 Today, around 90% of all digital professionals use Adobe Photoshop in some way for their work.

 With about 22 million monthly active paid subscribers, the user base continues to grow.

 Adobe's success can be attributed to its unique distribution strategy — the company runs discounted subscriptions for team and education subscribers, emphasizing the idea of "learning as a team".

 Adobe Creative Cloud Annual Subscribers (M)

-Adobe’s initiative to focus on building a community and emphasize learning not only brings in more customers, but also keeps churn low, as users will continue to explore new applications within the Adobe ecosystem, users are more and more likely to stick given the compatibility, E2E nature, and integration of each app.
+Adobe’s initiative to focus on building a community and emphasize learning not only brings in more customers, but also keeps churn low.
+As users explore new applications within the Adobe ecosystem, users are more and more likely to stick given the compatibility, E2E nature, and integration of each app.